Adolfi/UmbracoNineDemoSite/UmbracoTenDemoSite/readme.md

 - Same as Upgrade from 10.0.0-rc5 to 10.0.0, but unistall uSync and uSync.Core before installing uSync version 10.3.2
 - Export all in uSync
 - ModelsBuilder generate models

-Run website, goto back office, select uSync in Settings section and import Content.
-You may have to rebuild the Examine indexes.